omarkmu/krdict.py/docs/main.md

 With the exception of [`set_key`](#set_key), all of the functions listed below expect keyword arguments.

-The `krdict` package also exports all of the enumerations described in the [parameter types](#parameters) of the functions below.
+The `krdict` package also directly exports all of the enumerations described in the [parameter types](enums.md) of the functions below.

 ---
 ## advanced_search